cesarpv27/Global.Common-beta.1/Global.Common/docs/README.md

 # Global.Common.Features

+# namespace Global.Common

 # Description

-# This project contains several features that provide functionalities to support and enhance development.
-All methods are documented.
+This project contains several features that provide functionalities to support and enhance development.

-# This is a beta version and has not been thoroughly tested or recommended for use in production environments.
+This is a beta version and has not been thoroughly tested or recommended for use in production environments.
+All methods are documented.ddd

 # RepositoryUrl